SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

   performs the saving routine.
 For more information, see the [Event Handling and Callback Functions manual page](../../features/callback_functions.html).
 * `isoutofdomain`: Specifies a function `isoutofdomain(t,u)` where, when it returns false, it will reject the timestep.
-Defaults to always false.
+Defaults to always true.
 * `unstable_check`: Specifies a function `unstable_check(dt,t,u)` where, when
   it returns true, it will cause the solver to exit and throw a warning.
 Defaults to `any(isnan,u)`, i.e. checking if any value is a NaN.